- Lead-Based Paint Removal Policy

 - Request for lead-based paint inspection

-Once you have completed the form, send it to Janet Phillips.
+Once you have completed the form, send it to David Catalano (interim).

 - Protect Your Family From Lead in Your Home: EPA Guide